-Selee planned to use Stahl in a utility role, but within a brief period of time the 24-year old was the club’s starting right fielder.
-In 1897, he emerged “as the game’s most outstanding frosh hitter.”
-Not only did he lead all rookies in 11 hitting categories, he also paced Boston with a .354 average, a mark which remains the franchise record for rookies.
+Selee planned to use Stahl in a utility role, but the 24-year old quickly became the club’s starting right fielder.
+In 1897 he emerged “as the game’s most outstanding frosh hitter.”
+Not only did he lead all rookies in 11 hitting categories, he also paced Boston with a .354 average, a mark that remains the franchise record for rookies.
 Stahl also topped the Beaneaters with a .499 slugging percentage, helping the Boston offense score more than 1,000 runs and capture the National League pennant.
 Another crown awaited Boston in 1898, and even though Stahl’s average declined to .308, his fielding talents were highlighted in the sports pages.
 In one descriptive account, the Washington Post wrote “the soubrette fancier from Fort Wayne retrieved Tommy Leahy’s fly in the eighth with the speed and celerity of a hound retrieving a jack rabbit.”
-The Beaneaters fell from first in 1899 but the "Husky Hoosier," while hitting .351, produced career highs in hits (202), triples (19), homers (7), total bases (284), walks (72), on base percentage (.426), stolen bases (33) and runs scored (122).
-On May 31, he went 6-for-6 in a nine-inning game against Cleveland, “five of which [were] very long drives.”
+The Beaneaters fell from first in 1899 but the Husky Hoosier (one of Stahl’s nicknames) , hit.351, produced career highs in hits (202), triples (19), home runs (7), total bases (284), walks (72), on-base percentage (.426), stolen bases (33), and runs scored (122).
+On May 31 he went 6-for-6 in a nine-inning game against Cleveland, “five of which [were] very long drives.”

-Chick's health improved in 1904, and the outfielder returned to his old form with a .290 batting average, 27 doubles, and a league-leading 19 triples, as the Americans captured a second consecutive pennant.
+Stahl’s health improved in 1904 and the outfielder returned to his old form with a .290 batting average, 27 doubles, and a league-leading 19 triples, as the Americans captured a second consecutive pennant.
 Stahl also showcased his glove during Cy Young’s perfect game on May 5 against Philadelphia.
 After the game Young expressed his gratitude for Stahl’s play on a sinking line drive off the bat of Ollie Pickering “that Chick caught around his knees after a long run from center.”

-Speaking to his teammates after the ballplayer’s death, Cy Young--named temporary manager in Stahl’s absence--said, “It is mighty tough, boys.
+Speaking to his teammates after the ballplayer’s death, Cy Young – named temporary manager in Stahl’s absence – said, “It is mighty tough, boys.
 I never dreamed such a thing could happen.
 In fact, none of us could imagine Stahl doing away with himself.
 Players may come and go, but there are few Chick Stahls.”

 Evening Times (Pawtucket)